stefan-hoeck/idris2-async/README.md

 use, this also offers true parallelism, that is, computations running in parallel on multicore systems.
-It was strongly inspired by the [cats-effect](https://typelevel.org/cats-effect/) library written in Scala, although it is by far not as battle hardened as is antetype.
+It was strongly inspired by the [cats-effect](https://typelevel.org/cats-effect/) library written in Scala, although it is by far not as battle hardened as its antetype.

 This is a literate Idris source file, so you can compile and run it.
 It is recommended to use [pack](https://github.com/stefan-hoeck/idris2-pack)